ericmatte/ad-media-lights-sync/README.md

 ## Notes

+- Based on `music_lights.py` from this project: https://github.com/astone123/appdaemon-apps.
-This code has only been tested using a ChromeCast and Phillips Hue lights.
+- This code has only been tested using a ChromeCast and Phillips Hue lights.

-If you find a bug with another type of media player or light, PRs and detailed issues are welcome.
+- If you find a bug with another type of media player or light, PRs and detailed issues are welcome.